GUIDE 2025

 Understanding the average grant writer salary provides valuable insight into financial prospects and market demand.
 This information can help aspiring grant writers gauge potential earnings and make informed career decisions.

-According to the popular salary reporting platform Glassdoor, a grant writer’s salary is between $37,000 and $117,000.
+According to the popular salary reporting platform Glassdoor, a grant writer’s median salary is $59,000.

 Let’s dive right in.